arosenhagen/bash/README.markdown

-This is a collection of my bash exension.
+This is a collection of my bash exensions.

 ## Usage

-Edit your `.bash_profile` using favourite browser:
+Edit your `.profile` using favourite editor:

-    mate ~/.bash_profile
+mate ~/.profile

-Copy all other files to your user directory and make sure you have the rights to execute them.